 Do the interfaces between them align?
 How do you keep firmware up to date or investigate problems when the initial data that comes from the smart meters is collected by a different company?

 It’s important that the IT infrastructure being developed for this new world is built in such a way that it can adapt and react to any changes made by the DCC.

 The IT infrastructure also needs to meet NSCS regulations, including regular checks for vulnerabilities.
-Core national infrastructure is increasingly a target for nation state cyber-attacks and utilities providers need to ensure that their infrastructure and their customers’ data are safe.
+Core national infrastructure is increasingly a target for nation-state cyber-attacks and utility providers need to ensure that their infrastructure and their customers’ data are safe.

 Gone are the days when IT, the CIO and CTO were responsible for security.
 In 2018, security is a responsibility for the whole business and every employee has a duty to ensure they are aware of the risks and the implications of not following procedure.
 This agenda change needs to be led by department heads who will have to educate themselves, relay the information, define policies and procedures, something which can only be achieved by key stakeholders attending a SIRO course.

 Linking back to the first point, another important factor here is the need for any PCI-supported platforms to be on Windows 10 in order to be compliant.
 If this hasn’t been factored in, then now is the time to act and start making plans to migrate to the new system before Windows 7 reaches the end of life on the 14th Jan 2020.
 Energy companies that are accepting payments over the phone also need to ensure that the platforms that support these payments are PCI-compliant.

 - Knowing how best to use the data

 Aside from the technology infrastructure and compliance aspects of data sharing, energy companies will need to be ready to use the information they receive from the DCC effectively.
 With more information about consumers than ever before, the importance of data analytics will no doubt rise significantly.